-- The most severe still water shear forces, positive or negative, for the flooded seagoing loading conditions defined in Ch 4.
-Sec 8 after shear force correction in case of bulk carrier. - The most severe still water shear forces for the flooded seagoing loading conditions defined in the loading manual after shear force correction in case of bulk carrier. - The permissible still water shear force is defined in [2.3.3].
+- The most severe still water shear forces, positive or negative, for the flooded seagoing loading conditions defined in Ch 4, Sec 8 after shear force correction in case of bulk carrier.
+Loading conditions encountered during ballast water exchange need not to be considered for the flooded condition. - The most severe still water shear forces for the flooded seagoing loading conditions defined in the loading manual after shear force correction in case of bulk carrier. - The permissible still water shear force is defined in [2.3.3].